segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 If you see any unusual behavior associated with your write key, you can generate a new key.
 Navigate to **Connections > Sources** and select your source.
 On the **Settings** tab, go to the **API Keys** section, and click **Generate New Key**.

-If you feel it necessarily to hide the write key, you can use Segment's [HTTP Tracking API source](/docs/connections/sources/catalog/libraries/server/http-api/) or one of the other [server-side libraries](/docs/connections/sources/catalog/#server).
+If you want to hide the write key, you can use Segment's [HTTP Tracking API source](/docs/connections/sources/catalog/libraries/server/http-api/) or one of the other [server-side libraries](/docs/connections/sources/catalog/#server).

 ## Known issues: